nithinRaj031197/Frontend_Preparation/class.md

 ## Encapsulation

-- Process of binding the properties and method that operate on data into a single unit called class.
+- The process of hiding the implementation details and providing an interface for accessing data and methods.

 ```js
 class BankAccount {